Intro Token Tool

-- Uses simple Web3 login: no customized integration to APIs of key management vendors is necessary.
-Manage your keys in every way you want as long as Web3 login is supported.
+- Uses simple Web3 login: no customized API integrations of key custody solutions is necessary.
+Manage your keys in the way you want as long as Web3 login is supported.

-- Supports 4 EVM chains and their testnets: Ethereum (and Goerli testnet), Polygon (and Mumbai testnet), Avalanche (and Fuji testnet) and Binance Smart Chain (and BSC Test, currently being renamed to BNB chain) with more chains to come.
+- Supports leading EVM chains and testnets: Ethereum (and Goerli testnet), Polygon (and Mumbai testnet), Avalanche (and Fuji testnet), Fantom (and Fantom testnet), Arbitrum (and Arbitrum Goerli testnet), Optimism (and Optimism Goerli testnet) and Binance Smart Chain (aka BNB chain as well as BSC Test).

 - Supports different token standards: create ERC20 and ERC1400 tokens (and their equivalents on other EVM chains) as well ERC721 NFTs with rich customization capabilities.

-- Supports Web3 wallets for login: login with Metamask (and Metamask Institutional), Coinbase Wallet, Binance Wallet, Trust Wallet, Rabby, MEWconnect and many other browser wallets as well as Ledger as a hardware wallet.
+- Supports Web3 wallets for login: login with most browser wallets like Metamask, Coinbase Wallet, Binance Wallet, Trust Wallet, MEWconnect and many others as well as Ledger as a hardware wallet.
 Via the Wallet Connect integration you can use different hardware wallets and sophisticated bank-grade key management solutions such as Fireblocks, Qredo, Gnosis Safe, Metaco, Copper, GK8 and others.